badgumby/arch-wsl/README.md

    `sh -c "$(wget https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh -O -)"`

-   Note: This will install `oh-my-zsh` and set `zsh` to be the logged in users default shell, but since WSL launches bash, you will need to `exec zsh` after login each time.
+   Note: This will install `oh-my-zsh` and set `zsh` to be the logged in users default shell, but since WSL launches bash, you will need to add the line `bash -c zsh` to your `~/.bashrc` file.

 6. Configure your `zsh` theme.